tcolar/gollections/README.md

 ----------
 go get github.com/tcolar/gollections

-Why
+Why ?
 ----
 I'm actually not much of a generics lover, I never liked the way they where implemented in Java for example.

 I've used Fantom a lot and while it has no generics either it provides very powerful collections that make you rarely miss them.

-On the other Hand Go has neither generics nor collections with a lot of features, so this is an attempt to fill hat gap.
+On the other Hand Go has neither generics nor collections with a lot of features, so this is an attempt to fill that gap.

 How does it work
 ----------------